jcarballo321/NFT_Marketplace_and_Generator/README.md

 # Introduction

 The goal of this project was to create a NFT market place that housed a NFT generator which incorporated our own tokens.
 We called this Picasso.
 Picasso's original concept included a token that would allow users to buy, sell and create their own NFTs.
-The below read me spells out the procedure of the NFT generation as well as marketplace creation process, the challenges we faced and our future plans to enhance Picasso.
+This read me spells out the procedure of NFT generation as well as marketplace creation process, the challenges we faced and our future plans to enhance Picasso.

 # Procedure